GuMiner/Fractal/README.md

 # Fractal
-Contains the skeleton for a fractal-based game idea.
+Contains the skeleton for a new fractal-based game idea.